Decommissioning Nuclear Power Plants

 Humboldt Bay - Unit 3

 The plant, near Eureka, Calif., was shut down in July 1976.
 A Decommissioning Plan (DP) was approved in July 1988 – currently called a Defueled Safety Analysis Report, it is updated every two years.
 A post-shutdown activities report (PSDAR) was issued by the licensee in February 1998.
 The transfer of spent fuel from the fuel storage pool to the ISFSI was completed in December 2008 and limited decontamination and dismantlement of HBPP Unit 3 decommissioning commenced.
 In 2010, the construction of a new fossil-fueled generation station on site was completed.
-The licensee has begun decontamination and demolition of the non-nuclear Unit 1 and Unit 2, as well as the nuclear Unit 3.
-License termination is expected in 2015.
+The licensee has completed demolition of the non-nuclear Unit 1 and Unit 2.
+A license termination plan was submitted in May 2013.

 Indian Point - Unit 1